MatthiasQuintern/nicole/README.md

 If you dont want your files in the history, add the `-n` option.

 ### azlyrics
-Nicole creates a azlyrics.com url from the title and artist mp3-tags of the file.
+Nicole creates an azlyrics.com url from the "title" and "artist" tags of the file.
 The lyrics are extracted from the html document using regex.